Powerlearnproject/se-day1-assignment-Benmuthangya/README.md

 6. Maintenance- Ongoing updates, bug fixes, and enhancements.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-> Watwrfall: sequential, rigid, and plan-driven.
+> Waterfall: sequential, rigid, and plan-driven.
 Suitable for well-defined projects with stable requirements.
 >Agile: iterative, flexible, and customer-centric.
 Ideal for projects with stable requirements and rapid changes.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.